wschreyer/PENTrack/README.md

 You can also define a variety of analytically calculated fields.
 See default config file and test/analyticalFieldTest/config.in for more information.

 Every field type can be scaled with a user-defined time-dependent formula to simulate oscillating fields or magnets that are ramped up and down.
+The formula can be defined in the FORMULAS section.

 ### Particle sources